How to modify an account in Active Directory?

 ADManager Plus lets you perform the same with a few clicks from its web-based GUI console.
 It also has options for modifying multiple users simultaneously with templates or by importing a CSV file containing the modified attribute values.

-An integrated Active Directory, Office 365, Exchange, G Suite, and Skype for Business management tool with purpose-built features.
+An integrated Active Directory, Office 365, Exchange, Google Workspace, and Skype for Business management tool with purpose-built features.

 Get 30-day free trial.